Ixcatl/fables_novasophonia/docs/core/equipment.rst

          - Mantle
          - Light
          - ???
-         - A magical cloak infused with potential energy.
+         - A cloak bristling with Potential energy.
 While worn, the bearer's dash and jump actions gain +1 maximum distance.
+       * - Pilgrim's Bangle
+         - Rare
+         - Foot
+         - Light
+         - ???
+         - A pair of entwined golden anklets, fitting comfortably above one foot.
+The bearer, while grounded, may choose to perform a *great dash* if they have not yet moved on their turn.
+A great dash expends all of their Speed, but allows them to dash indefinitely in a single horizontal direction until they strike a wall, cross over 4 consecutive empty squares, or choose to end the dash.
        * - Scale of Lumeya
          - Legendary
          - \-